 The Michigan pasty

 So what exactly is a pasty, and how did it come to be one of Michigan’s most beloved foods?
 Well, in simplest terms, a pasty is a handheld meat and veggie pie, a savory turnover if you will.
-To simplify it’s a round of pastry dough, folded in half over the meat and veggie filling.
+To simplify, it’s a round of pastry dough, folded in half over the meat and veggie filling.
 The tasty concoction is baked in an oven, producing an easy to eat, all-in-one meal.
 Think of it as a homemade Hot Pocket, only much, much better and with less digestive regret.

 We Michiganders like to believe we invented the pasty, like Henry Ford invented the assembly line, but they actually traveled all the way across the Atlantic Ocean to the Great Lakes.
-English miners in Cornwall were eating pasties long before The Mitten State even had a name.
+English miners in Cornwall were eating pasties long before the Mitten State even had a name.

-Over in 13th century England, Cornish peasants are filling pasties with chipped beef, potatoes, rutabagas and onions.
+Over in 13th century England, Cornish peasants were filling pasties with chipped beef, potatoes, rutabagas and onions.
 They are hearty, flavorful meals the average family can afford.
 They are also portable and easy to eat with your hands.
 Eventually, miners in Cornwall start packing the convenient pasties in their lunch every day, because they travel well and don’t require utensils to eat.

 Now, fast forward a few hundred years to another continent.
 In the 1840s, Michigan has an iron and copper mining boom in its remote Upper Peninsula.
 Eager for a better life in the United States, those Cornish miners come to Michigan to work in the mines, bringing their favorite lunchbox meal with them.